MetaMask/core/docs/reviewing-release-prs.md

 - Changes to interfaces ✅
 - Changes to behavior ✅
+- Additions of runtime dependencies ✅
-- Changes to runtime dependencies (but only additions or upgrades) ✅
+- Upgrades to runtime dependencies ✅
 - Changes to consumer-facing documentation ✅

 Conversely, you generally should not need to worry about: